civicrm/civicrm-dev-docs/docs/extensions/index.md

 ## Interacting with core

 There are a number of ways in which extensions can interact with core.
-These are supported to greater or lesser degrees and only extensions that use fully supported methods are eligible for publication in the extensions directory.
+These are supported to greater or lesser degrees.

 Fully supported methods are: